AdrienCss/OptionTrading/README.md

 **Data Retrieval**

-The code first uses the y_finane_option_data and y_finane_stock_data internal modules to retrieve option and stock data for a specific ticker (TSLA will be used in this case).
-The underlying stock's last price is then calculated from the retrieved stock data.
+The initial step in this code utilizes the yahoofinance API to access financial quotes.
+This is achieved through the use of the internal modules y_finane_option_data and y_finane_stock_data, which are utilized to retrieve option and stock data for a specific ticker symbol.

+During all the analysis of Read.me we will use as symbol *TSLA*

+# **Creating Option trading stategies  **

+In this script, we will construct a variety of strategies utilizing fictitious optional data.
+We will establish  "Option"& "Stocks" data type and devise distinct strategies from it.
+Additionally, we will plot the corresponding Payoff profiles for these strategies.
+We will have the capability to display the Greek profiles of these strategies, projected over a range of underlying prices.
+This will allow us to analyze and evaluate the potential outcomes and risks associated with each strategies.

+source file : mainOptionStrategies.py

 # **Implied Volatility Calculation and Plotting for Options**